bluescarni/mppp/doc/sphinx/real128.rst

       :param x: the :cpp:type:`__float128` that will be assigned to the internal value.

+   .. cpp:function:: constexpr explicit real128(const long double &x)
    .. cpp:function:: template <Real128Interoperable T> constexpr explicit real128(const T &x)

-      Constructor from interoperable types.
+      Constructors from interoperable types.

-      This constructor will initialise the internal value to *x*.
+      These constructors will initialise the internal value to *x*.
       Depending on the value and type of *x*, ``this`` may not be exactly equal to *x* after initialisation (e.g., if *x* is a very large :cpp:class:`~mppp::integer`).